10 Reasons Why Teddy Bear Vine is Dying and How to Revive It

 4. Pest infestations

 Teddy Bear Vine is prone to sap-sucking insects like aphids and spider mites.
-These pests may cause the plant to become dehydrated, stunted and to eventually die.
+These pests may cause the plant to become dehydrated, stunted and to begin to die.

 How to fix it